m1d0e1/Genomic_WES_Project/README.md

 ## Overview

 The pipeline consists of 12 steps, implemented as Bash scripts, to process WES data for a trio where the proband is affected by osteopetrosis, and the consanguineous parents are unaffected.
-The goal is to identify rare, high-impact variants in known osteopetrosis genes (e.g., `TCIRG1`, `CLCN7`, `OSTM1`, `TNFSF11`, `SNX10`).
+The goal is to identify rare, high-impact variants in known osteopetrosis genes.

 ## Prerequisites